QuantEcon/lecture-source-py/source/rst/arma.rst

-In summary, the spectral density is large at frequencies :math:`\omega` where the autocovariance function exhibits damped cycles
+In summary, the spectral density is large at frequencies :math:`\omega` where the autocovariance function exhibits damped cycles.

 Inverting the Transformation